Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-{\red To deduce the presence of these hinge modes in our tight-binding model, we must realize a system with both gapped bulk and surface planes in the nontrivial region around the $\Gamma$ point.
-We first examine the extraneous surface spectral weight in Fig.~\ref{fig:uncoupled}(d) more closely by calculating} the bands of an $x$-directed slab of $\tilde{\mathcal{H}}(\vec{k})$ with the parameters listed in {\red Eq.~(\ref{eq:uncoupledParams}) (Fig.~\ref{fig:uncoupled}(f)).
-We observe that the process of double band inversion has, in addition to nucleating the expected drumhead states in the interior projections of the MNLs (Fig.~\ref{fig:uncoupled}(d), white arrows), left behind a trivial pair of drumhead states~\cite{YoungkukLineNode,XiLineNode,SchnyderDrumhead} where the line nodes at half-filling were pinched and split (Fig.~\ref{fig:uncoupled}(d,f), red arrows).
-As there} is no surface wallpaper group symmetry~\cite{DiracInsulator,WiederLayers} that protects {\red the overlap of these extra states}, we are free to add a bulk term that couples and gaps {\blue the trivial} drumheads, analogous to the {\blue coupling} that is naturally present in $\beta$-MoTe$_2$ (Fig.~4).
+To detect the hinge states implied by Eqs.~(\ref{eq:mainHamiltonianCircle}) and~(\ref{eq:nestedJackiw}) and the surrounding text, we must formulate a tight-binding model without the extraneous surface drumhead states shown with red arrows in Fig.~\ref{fig:uncoupled}(d,f), such that there is a projected bulk and surface gap in the spectrum of a $y$-directed rod~\cite{HingeSM}.
+We first examine the extraneous surface spectral weight in Fig.~\ref{fig:uncoupled}(d) more closely by calculating the bands of a $z$-directed slab of $\tilde{\mathcal{H}}(\vec{k})$ with the parameters listed in Eq.~(\ref{eq:uncoupledParams}) (Fig.~\ref{fig:uncoupled}(f)).
+We observe that the process of double band inversion has, in addition to nucleating the expected drumhead states in the interior projections of the MNLs (Fig.~\ref{fig:uncoupled}(d), white arrows), left behind a trivial pair of drumhead states~\cite{YoungkukLineNode,XiLineNode,SchnyderDrumhead} where the nodal line at half filling was pinched and split (Fig.~\ref{fig:uncoupled}(d,f), red arrows).
+As there is no surface wallpaper group symmetry~\cite{DiracInsulator,WiederLayers} that protects the overlap of the extra surface states, we are free to add a bulk term that couples and gaps the trivial drumheads, analogous to the coupling that is naturally present in $\beta$-MoTe$_2$ (Fig.~\ref{fig:surf} of the main text).
 We therefore introduce the bulk term:

 realizing the coupled Hamiltonian:

 Choosing the parameters: